koyacolab/aispace/README.md

 II.
 Representing every number as a single token is suboptimal due to a lack of generalization to new numbers and the sparsity of the provided tokens.
 Due to the inherent structure of numbers, learning the embeddings of numerical tokens in a purely data-driven way is ineffective.
 Moreover, since the GPT-2 is trained with cross-entropy loss, no notion of similarity between numerical tokens is conveyed.
 As a remedy, the simple inductive bias about the semantic proximity of numerical tokens, similar to positional encodings will be provided in the next steps.

 III.
-This work utilizes only optical data from the Landsat-8 satellite, the imagery frequency of which suffers due to the cloudiness and the sparse revisit time.
+Today this project utilizes only optical data from the Landsat-8 satellite, the imagery frequency of which suffers due to the cloudiness and the sparse revisit time.
 In the future, this will be supplemented by Sentinel-1 synthetic aperture radar images.